By Annie Bourne

 Clothing fulfils three basic functions: covering nudity; keeping us warm; and denoting social context and status.
 Rare is the man willing to degrade himself down to the status of that of a ‘lady’, but it wasn’t uncommon for women to want to dress like men in order to be taken more seriously, and that’s arguably still true today.

-But that’s not always the case.
-Women have been strolling down the streets in seriously ungendered boyfriend jeans, oversized masculine blazers and hoodies for years – female hip hop dancers around the world happily put on male sweats as they fit more coolly with the ‘badass’ hip hop aesthetic and looked dope during choreographies.
-The hip hop look – puffa jackets, trainers and track suits – have been adopted by women in that community with barely a blink.
+Indeed, women who don’t wish to call much male attention have been strolling down the streets in seriously ungendered boyfriend jeans, oversized masculine blazers and hoodies for years – female hip hop dancers around the world happily put on male sweats as they fit more coolly with the ‘badass’ hip hop aesthetic and look dope during choreographies.
+The hip hop look – puffa jackets, trainers and tracksuits – has been adopted by women in that community with barely a blink.
 But what if men did a gender swap and started dressing like Nikki Minaj or JLo?

 If you’re having a hard time envisioning Kanye in a pair of gold leather hotpants, that may be because it seems ‘genderless’ only goes one way – females in male clothing.
 Today, just like the suffragettes, women aspire to the semiotics associated with male fashion: namely, power and social status.
 It doesn’t really work the other way around.
 And that’s a bit of an issue, to me.

 Whilst women breeze easily between gendered clothing according to their mood, the context or the situation, cross dressing men, on the other hand, tend to belong to one of two groups.